PanBard/programmable_microprocessors/php_server_dockerized_temp_measurement/readme.txt

 4. docker-compose up -d
 5. open phpmyadmin (http://localhost:8234/) , login to db (host: mysql_db, user: admin, pasw: admin), select db databse and import table from temp.sql file
 6. check connection on http://localhost:88/
-7. !!! this folder is share file with docker containers so dont delete or move it !!!
+7. !!! this folder share file with docker containers so dont delete or move it !!!